 Solution: Manage your work in a central source of truth that’s able to integrate your business toolkit to avoid switching between apps.

 Did you know that the average employee switches between 10 tools per day?
-When your work is scattered and hard to find, you spend precious, non-productive time simply toggling between tools on the search for the right information.
-If you have the context for your work in one tool, the work itself happening in a second tool, and any communication about that work stored in a third place, simply accessing the information you need to get work done becomes a huge drain on your productivity.
+When your work is scattered and hard to find, you spend precious, non-productive work time simply toggling between tools on the search for the right information.
+If you have the context for your work in one tool, the work itself happening in a second tool, and any communication about that work stored in a third place, simply accessing the information you need to get work done becomes a huge drain on your workplace productivity.

-Instead, find a central source of truth where you can integrate all of your business tools, eliminate data silos, and ultimately increase productivity.
+Instead, find a central source of truth where you can integrate all of your business tools, eliminate data silos, and ultimately increase workplace productivity.
 That’s part of the job of a work management tool—which can help your team coordinate and manage work.
 By pulling your communication and coordination into the same place, you can find the context for work right where work happens.

 Problem: You spend too much time routing tasks and manually triaging work.

 Solution: Select a tool to help you automate routine tasks.

 Another contributor to work about work is manual work—things like routing requests, sharing tasks with stakeholders for visibility, and moving things through the pipe.
 If you manage a team or a project, you likely spend a good chunk of your day on these manual tasks, instead of focusing on high-impact, productive work.

 In order to reduce manual work, try a tool that automates quick work for you.
 That way, you don’t have to worry that tasks aren’t landing in the right place—but you also don’t have to do it all yourself.
 Instead of spending five minutes here, 10 minutes there routing a task or cleaning up a form, you can set a trigger that automatically funnels through the next steps.
 This is one of the easiest productivity hacks to implement—with the biggest results.